woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

 With a basic understanding of exit trapping and process termination, we can actually understand how graceful shutdowns in Broadway works.

-When the main process or the pipeline supervisor process is terminated, the main process — which traps exit signals — will invoke its `terminate` callback which will trap the exit signal of the `Terminator` process and terminate our pipeline supervisor.
+When the main process or the pipeline supervisor process is terminated, the main process — which traps exit signals — will invoke its `terminate` callback which will inform the `Terminator` process to begin trapping exits and terminate our pipeline supervisor.
 As this `Terminator` process is a child of the pipeline supervisor, it will invoke its implementation of `terminate`.

 ```elixir
 @impl true